 Starting and operating the machine in explosive environments and in underground mining is prohibited.

-d in these or lifting and it is the service of the The lifting and lashing points specified in these instructions must be used.
-It is prohibited to use other lifting and lashing points (e.g.
+The lifting and lashing points specified in these instructions must be used.
+It is prohibited to use other lifting and lashing points (e.g. guide handle, steering rod).